koyeb/action-git-deploy/README.md

   cleanup:
     runs-on: ubuntu-latest
     steps:
+      - name: Install and configure the Koyeb CLI
+        uses: koyeb-community/install-koyeb-cli@v2
+        with:
+          api_token: "${{ secrets.KOYEB_API_TOKEN }}"

       - name: Cleanup Koyeb application
         uses: koyeb/action-git-deploy/cleanup@v1
-         with:
-           api-token: "${{ secrets.KOYEB_TOKEN }}"
 ```

 In this example, the workflow listens for any branch or tag that is deleted using the `'*'` wildcard.
 When a delete event occurs, the cleanup job runs and uses the `koyeb/action-git-deploy/cleanup` action to remove the corresponding Koyeb service.
-Be sure to replace the `api-token` secret with your own Koyeb API token.
+Be sure to set `KOYEB_API_TOKEN` as a repository secret.